mesaguy/ansible-prometheus/docs/influxdb_exporter.md

     prometheus_influxdb_exporter_extra_opts: []

 The version of influxdb_exporter to install.
-The source version defines the version as specified in version control:
+The default version can be found in the [influxdb_exporter variables file](../vars/software/influxdb_exporter.yml) and can be used to override the default version:

-    prometheus_influxdb_exporter_version: "0.4.0"
+    prometheus_influxdb_exporter_version: "1.0.0"

-    prometheus_influxdb_exporter_src_version: "v0.4.0"
+Allow the use of prerelease versions (beta, test, development, etc versions), defaults to 'false':

+    prometheus_influxdb_exporter_use_prerelease: true

 Port and IP to listen on.
 Defaults to listening on all available IPs on port 9122: